dan-chui/expanding-cards/README.md

 # Expanding Cards

-Traversy-inspired Expanding cards page.

 Cards with Background images that transitions and expands upon click.
+Inspired by Traversy Media.

 ## Tech Stack